ElderMael/patternsfordeliveringmicroservices/manuscript/03-Digital_Platforms.md

 probably it is still OK to look for a workaround but in platform libraries the introduction of new features could pose a huge delay on all the services.

+These concerns are always present while delivering microservices to production and this book will try to describe patterns seen and implemented to tackle them.